Feeding the Foal for a Successful Weaning

 A good creep feed will have a 14% to 16% crude protein content, a guaranteed level of lysine (0.8% minimum) and include a high quality protein source (soybean meal).
-Adequate calcium (0.8% minimum) and phosphorus (0.5% minimum) levels are also important, as well as elevated and guaranteed amounts of zinc, copper, manganese and vitamins A, D3 and E. Legends® Growth and Triple Crown Growth are recommended feeds for growing horses and lactating mares and meet all the requirements for a quality creep feed.
+Adequate calcium (0.8% minimum) and phosphorus (0.5% minimum) levels are also important, as well as elevated and guaranteed amounts of zinc, copper, manganese and vitamins A, D3 and E. Legends® Growth is recommended feeds for growing horses and lactating mares and meets all the requirements for a quality creep feed.

 Since 60% of the horse's mature weight, 90% of withers height and 95% of bone growth is achieved by a year of age, a good feeding program is essential to the future potential of your growing horse.
 Gradually increase the amount of feed to 1.25% to 1.75% of body weight (5.5 to 8.0 lbs daily for a 450-lb weanling), adjusting the amount of feed according to the normal growth rate.
 Provide enough hay for the horse to consume 1 to 1.5% of its body weight daily (4.5 to 7.0 lbs daily for a 450-lb weanling).
-Legends® Growth and Triple Crown Growth are recommended for weanlings and any of these feeds can be provided up to one year of age.
+Legends® Growth is recommended for weanlings and can be provided up to one year of age.

 The most common problems with a nutrition program for weanling horses is over or under feeding, and rapid growth rate increases by suddenly changing the amount of feed available.
 Hay quality should be good to excellent, with soft leafy hay testing at least 10% crude protein.
 Mixed hays, such as timothy/alfalfa or orchard grass/alfalfa contain 12% to 14% crude protein and are good selections for growing horses.
-If low quality grass hay with crude protein of less than 10% protein must be fed, try to also feed some alfalfa hay, or Triple Crown Chopped Alfalfa Forage or Triple Crown Alfalfa Cubes, and provide at least five pounds per horse per day.
 Continue to monitor growth rate and adjust amounts of feed and hay to provide a gradual decrease in growth rate from about two pounds daily for a weanling to one pound per day for a yearling horse (normal growth curve for light horse breeds).
 Follow these feeding recommendations for a successful weaning program and provide a great start for your horse’s first year.